 Key Stage 2:

 In Key Stage 2 the children will continue to appreciate history in a chronological context.
 They will develop a secure understanding of British, local and world history.
 The children will consider connections, contrasts and trends over time and develop the appropriate use of historical terms.
 They will also learn to understand how our knowledge of the past is constructed from a range of different sources and spend time looking at, and dealing with, different sources.

 Throughout the school, History is taught through a cross-curricular approach where applicable and appropriate, so that children are immersed and gain a deeper insight into the topic they are studying.
-Educational visits and visitors are used so that children can see how the period they are studying fits into the wider world.
+We enhance the children’s learning of History through providing opportunities for Educational visits and visitors in school.
+This encourages the children to gain exciting experiences to see how the period they are studying fits into the wider world.

 At St Thomas Aquinas we want the History learning experiences provided to our pupils to encourage them to think;

 'History at St Thomas inspires our curiosity to know more about the past'